chicorycolumn/Crossword-Crocodile-FE/README.md

 A custom crossword maker.
 Enter your word into an elegant and verdant interface, and millions of calculations will check against a word bank of thousands to create complete crossword grids to your specifications.

-I took this opportunity to learn a new programming language - Python - and a new frontend framework - Angular.
-I chose Python for being one of the most widely used languages in data science, as well as further diversification of my coding knowledge.
-Its extensive range of modules and libraries would also come in useful.

 ## Instructions

 This frontend is live on [Netlify](https://crossword-crocodile.netlify.app/).